singram/spring-cloud-microservices/README.md

 Note, there are a fair number of services, mostly java, and as such they have a reasonably hefty memory requirement on aggregate.

+Run `./ms redis_load_data` to populate test data.
+The needs to be run only once.

 ### Gradle daemon

 To accelerate local development, it is recommended to run gradle daemonized.
 This is as simple as running the following